 I manage a team of quality assurance specialists.
 Some of the responsibilities I have are to develop and maintain the quality assurance criteria, and that’s based on the compliance requirements from different agencies and the evolving requirements from the operations team.

-With that, we track Certified Debt Specialist performance, identify trends and training needs, and give feedback and coaching strategies when needed.
+With that, we track Consolidation Specialist performance, identify trends and training needs, and give feedback and coaching strategies when needed.
 We always want to make sure we’re in sync and provide transparency for those kinds of expectations.

 What is your favorite part about working with your team?